 The BBE-Tech Apiary Services Apprenticeship program is a training program to help participants become certified in one of three areas from a beekeeping-as-a-trade perspective.

-The three positions or levels of Apiarist that training is available for are;
+The five positions or levels of Apiarist that training is available for are;

 - Master Apiarist

-Each training program is a one year process and requires a set number of hours to be completed in one of the BBE-Tech training apiarys.
+Each training program has it’s own process and requires a set number of hours to be completed in one of the BBE-Tech training apiarys.
 Classes are also required to be taken in conjunction with the training.

 The primary way of training is…